-The garden is also well covered… Everything from miniature gardens in beautiful containers, (he delivers, and loves a late sale 😉 ), to the best assortment of herbs and spices to be found anywhere, as well as shrubs, plug plants and fruiting trees.
-All in season, of course!
+The garden is also well covered… the best assortment of herbs and spices to be found anywhere, as well as shrubs, plug plants and fruiting trees.
+All when in season, of course!
 There’s even a beautiful, and eminently affordable cut flower stand!

 Wells Market is also a shopping destination for our pets!
 There’s something for our cats, and our dogs, and even the wild birds…

 Sadly, Wild As The Wind is no longer to be found at Wells Market.
 This absence is based on a decision to permanently withdraw from this market.

 What Completes The Picture?

 Why!
 The people , of course!
 The wonderful visitors… some local… some from further afield… and during the summer months, from all around the world.

 Wells Market is well loved.
 And, Wells Market loves everybody right back!

 Wells Market Trading Times

 Wells Market, situated in The Market Place in the centre of the City of Wells, takes place on Wednesdays and Saturdays from 9.00am until 3.00pm.